 Refer to the General Application Instructions, Appendix 2, Section A, for general information on reporting requirements.
 If there are technical reporting requirement delinquencies for any existing USAMRAA-sponsored awards at the applicant organization, no new awards will be issued to the applicant organization until all delinquent reports have been submitted.

 Annual progress reports as well as a final progress report will be required.

-Quarterly technical progress reports will be required.
+For all awards including prospective accrual of human subjects, quarterly technical progress reports will be required.